okjuan/virtual.book/_posts/2024-04-25-things-lead-to-things.md

 layout: post
 title: "how things lead to other things"
 permalink: /things-lead-to-things
-tags: notes writing life chance fate
+tags: writing life chance fate
 ---

 Our roommate started dating our neighbor a couple months ago and it's going great.